develprr/metamatic-framework/README.md

 ## News

+### Version 1.5.5: Obtain safely a clone of any Metamatic state with *obtain* function

+Metamatic now provides **obtain** function for safely retrieving any states from the Metamatic state container.
+This method provides an additional pathway for implementing supernova-bright logic inside your web app.

 ### Version 1.4.6: Abstract away data containers with update and store functions

 Metamatic proudly introduces the groundbreaking data store functions **update** and **store**.
 With these functions, you can forget data stores alltogether